 - See Why Most Attorneys Have No Business Being Litigators: Fifteen Reasons Why You Should Not Be a Litigator for more information.

 At least the POW, or soldier, is working with comrades who are trying to save his life.
-In a law firm, the perception many attorneys have is that everyone is out to destroy them.
+In a firm, the perception many attorneys have is that everyone is out to destroy them.

-You Are an Easily Replaceable Commodity
+3) You Are An Easily Replaceable Commodity

 A law firm can generally replace an associate within 24 hours.
-If the firm needs work done at the partner level and needs partners without business, they can generally find someone in about 1 to 2 hours and could probably find someone in the middle of the night, too.
+If the firm needs work done at the partner level and need partners without business, they can generally find someone in about 1 to 2 hours and could probably find someone in the middle of the night, too.

 "Hi, sorry to call you in the middle of the night.
 I know it is 3 a.m., but we have an opening for a litigator with 10 years of experience."